 Mr. Schryver is an experienced entrepreneur, having served as a startup founder and senior finance executive of high-growth companies.
 Previously, he was Director of Finance for the Triad Foundation, where his responsibilities included investing the Foundation’s $250m portfolio to top-quartile returns.
 Mr. Schryver’s board affiliations include the Cornell Agriculture and Food Technology Park and Tompkins County Area Development, and he serves as board vice-chair of the Business Incubator Association of New York State.

 Andrea Ippolito is a lecturer in the Engineering Management Program at Cornell University as well as the founder and Director of Women Entrepreneurs Cornell (W.E.
 Cornell).
-Additionally, she is currently the founder and CEO of SimpliFed, a company supporting every family on the baby-feeding journey.
+She is also the founder and CEO of SimpliFed, a company supporting every family on the baby-feeding journey.

 Prior to joining Cornell, Ms. Ippolito served as the Director of the Department of Veterans Affairs Innovators Network within the VA Center for Innovation.
 She completed her M.S. in Engineering and Management at MIT.
 Prior to MIT, Ms. Ippolito worked as a research scientist within the Corporate Technology Development group at Boston Scientific.
 She obtained both her B.S. in Biological Engineering in 2006 and Master’s of Engineering in Biomedical Engineering in 2007 from Cornell University.